 - availability of existing routes to market, currently available products, and where and how to buy these effectively and efficiently

 Once for Scotland

-This group of public sector partners whose members collaborate to develop systems and services that can be shared.
+We created Once for Scotland - a group of public sector partners whose members collaborate to develop systems and services that can be shared.
 This reduces costs and enables resources to be focused on front-line services.
-Find out more on the Digital Support Hub.

 - Read Scottish Government’s strategic response to the 2021 Digital Strategy